Kowalski-RND/uProse/README.md

 ###Why another blogging platform?
 I say why not.
 It is a nice little experiment and should be fun to code.

-In addition since everything in μProse is stored in a flat file there are no passwords to remember.<br>To update the blog you upload an updated file.
+In addition since everything in μProse is stored in a flat-file there are no passwords to remember.<br>To update the blog you upload an updated file.
 It is that simple.

 ###Configuration
 The blog configuration is all contained in JSON format within the conf.json file.